Updated July 26, 2023

 Are added and deducted from the net income.

 In addition, balance sheet items like current assets and current liability items are duly adjusted to the bet income.

 The Rule is that

-- Increase in current liability increases the cash flow
+- An increase in current liability increases the cash flow.

-- Increase in the current asset reduces the cash flow
+- An increase in the current asset reduces the cash flow.

 Debtors, Inventories, Non-tradeable Vendors, Creditors, and other current assets and liabilities are adjusted to arrive at the cash generated by the operating activity.

 At the end of the period, cash from the operating activity is generated worth $ 63598 Mn.

 This shows the company has good operative conditions, also boosting the operating margin.